What was a ‘Jezebel’?

 What cosmetics were used in Bible times?

-Then, as now, women at every level of society used what they could afford.
+Despite Isaiah’s disapproval, women at every level of society wore what they could afford.
 There were almost as many items of make-up as there are today.

 There was kohl, a black paste carefully drawn along the edges of the eye, used to darken eyebrows and lashes.

-Elaborate eye make-up and wig worn the movie ‘Cleopatra’
+Elaborate eye make-up and wig worn in the movie ‘Cleopatra’